melissatan/coursera-datascience-jhu/README.md

 # dscapstone

-# coursera data science specialization capstone project
+# Data science project to create a next-word prediction app

 The project is to create a Shiny app that predicts the next word based on a user-input phrase.